maginium/docs/the-basics/cache.md

 cache(['key' => 'value'], now()->addMinutes(10));
 ```

-When the `cache` function is called without any arguments, it returns an instance of the `Illuminate\Contracts\Cache\Factory` implementation, allowing you to call other caching methods:
+When the `cache` function is called without any arguments, it returns an instance of the `Maginium\Framework\Cache\Interfaces\Factory` implementation, allowing you to call other caching methods:

 ```
 cache()->remember('users', $seconds, function () {